Yu-t-a/htaccess-ip-filtering/README.md

     - This configuration will:
         - Allow access from the localhost (`127.0.0.1`).
-        - Allow requests originating from `pattaya.go.th`.
+        - Allow requests originating from `Domain`.
         - Redirect all other unauthorized requests to a custom `403.html` page.

 3. **Customizing the 403 Page**: